weituo12321/PREVALENT/README.md

-# Prevalent: A Pretrained Generic VLN Agent [Code Clean Is In Progress]
+# Prevalent: A Pretrained Generic VLN Agent

+[Code Clean Is In Progress, expected to release in late June]

 This repository contains source code to reproduce the results presented in the paper:

 [Towards Learning a Generic Agent for Vision-and-Language Navigation via Pre-training](https://arxiv.org/abs/2002.10638), CVPR 2020
 <br>